Increased weight loss, improved bone density, increase balance and blood flow…

 - Rinse and repeat x3

-This simple series of exercises even if done a couple of times per week will have significant benefit.
+This simple series of exercises even if done a couple of times per week will have significant benefits.

-And even if you are unable to perform these exercises simply stretching on the vibration machine has benefit:
+And even if you are unable to perform these exercises simply stretching on the vibration machine has benefits:

 How I use Vibration Therapy for Patients

-I'm not going to go over EVERY one of these in detail but I wanted to point out several instances that I've successfully used vibration therapy on a variety of medical conditions:
+I’m not going to go over every one of these in detail but I wanted to point out several instances in which I’ve successfully used vibration therapy on a variety of medical conditions:

 - As an adjunct to plyometric training